mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The injection of a liquid through the anus into the large bowel.

 **engraftment**
-Engraftment is when the stem cells infused into your body (your transplant) start to fix in place, grow and make new blood cells.
+When stem cells infused into the body start to fix in place, grow, and make new blood cells.

 **fertility preservation**
-A type of procedure used to help keep a person’s ability to have children.
+A type of procedure used to help preserve a person’s ability to have children.
 A fertility preservation procedure is done before a medical treatment that may cause infertility, such as radiation therapy or chemotherapy.
 Examples of fertility preservation procedures include sperm banking, egg freezing, in vitro fertilization with embryo freezing, and certain types of surgery for cervical and ovarian cancer.

 **filgrastim**
-A drug used to increase numbers of white blood cells in patients who are receiving chemotherapy.
-It is a type of colony-stimulating factor.
-Also called Neulasta and pegfilgrastim.
+A drug used to increase the numbers of white blood cells in patients who are receiving chemotherapy.
+Also called Neulasta<span class="superscript">&reg;</span> and pegfilgrastim.

-**gcsf (granulocyte colony-stimulating factor)**
+**GCSF (granulocyte colony-stimulating factor)**
 A drug that stimulates the production of neutrophils (a type of white blood cell).
 Also called filgrastim.

 **genital**
 Refers to the genitalia (external and internal sex organs and glands).

 **granulocyte**
-A granulocyte is a type of white blood cell.
-Neutrophils, eosinophils, and basophils are granulocytes.
+A type of white blood cell.
+Neutrophils, eosinophils, and basophils, are granulocytes.

 **hemoglobin**
 A protein inside red blood cells that carries oxygen from the lungs to tissues and organs in the body and carries carbon dioxide back to the lungs.
 Testing for the amount of hemoglobin in the blood is usually part of a complete blood cell (CBC) test.
 It is used to check for conditions such as anemia, dehydration, and malnutrition.